noelstlee/Parking-Spot-Recognition/README.md

 # Parking-Spot-Recognition
-Program using computer vision to recognize vacant and occupied parking spots
+Software for that utilizes computer vision to recognize vacant and occupied parking spots